Skip to Content

 After more than a decade teaching, researching and publishing in communication, particularly public relations ethics, feminist theories of communication, and communication for social change, Dr Tilley returned to teaching theatre and creative activism at Massey University Wellington in 2014.
 She now primarily publishes on performance and creative activism, enjoys directing regular student theatre both scripted and devised, and specialises in developing pedagogy, research and applied projects that combine her two areas of expertise - the arts and communication - to find the synergies and opportunities for creative communication to address key problems in our world.
-These have included producing Climate Change Theatre Action Aotearoa twice, founding the Create1World youth creative activism conference, and collaborating with community partners on Te Hā Tangata, New Zealand's first human library on homelessness.
+These have included producing Climate Change Theatre Action Aotearoa thrice, founding the Create1World youth creative activism conference, and collaborating with community partners on Te Hā Tangata, New Zealand's first human library on homelessness.

 In terms of creative research, Elspeth's short plays are all examples of creative communication, using theatre to address social and political issues such as climate change and gender stereotypes.
 Her plays have been performed internationally, including in Rome (in Italian translation), Paris, Shanghai, New York, Chicago, Los Angeles, London, Manila, Dubai, Sydney, Melbourne, Canberra, and more.
 ‘Waiting for Go,’ a dark comedy about car culture, premiered in the Sydney Short N Sweet Festival, going on to be selected as a winner of the British Theatre Challenge 2017 international playwriting competition and voted Runner Up at Pint Sized Plays New Zealand 2017.
 'Flotsam', a look at privilege and climate change in the Pacific and 'The Penguins', an absurdist take on the end of the Anthropocene, were Climate Change Theatre Action official selections in 2015 and 2017, having 10 and 23 international performances respectively.
 'Bunnies and Wolves', a dystopian satire of privatisation in the health sector, premiered at Sydney Short N Sweet 2018, and will be published in the 'Stage It' anthology of short plays by Centers for the Arts, Bonita Springs, Florida, USA, in 2018.
 'How It Goes', a Brechtian-inspired metadramatic satire of Australia's 'white vanishing' obsession, was commissioned for, and premiered during, Australian artist Amy Spiers' 'Miranda Must Go' decolonial creative activism campaign in 2017.

 Dr Tilley's research is both critical and creative, with a central interest in the relationships between cultural texts and social change.
 She researches across theatre, performance, literature, media and public communication as cultural texts.
-Her critical research looks at ethics and social justice, exploring how race, gender and inequality are represented, embedded and challenged in the stories communities and organisations tell.
+Her critical research looks at ethics and social justice, exploring how race, gender and inequality are represented, embedded and challenged in the stories artists, communities and organisations tell.
 She also researches creative activism pedagogy.
 Her creative research takes these insights and applies them to playwriting, performance making, community-based storytelling and other applied creative activism.
 Elspeth has won awards for both her critical research and her playwriting.

-creative activism, creativity, theatre, creative communication, social justice, social change, critical race studies, critical whiteness studies, playwriting, political theatre, creative activism pedagogy
+creative activism, creativity, aesthetics, theatre, creative communication, social justice, social change, critical race studies, critical whiteness studies, playwriting, political theatre, creative activism pedagogy

 21st Century Citizenship